-129. The EDPB observes that targeters who wish to use targeting tools provided by a social media provider may be confronted with the need to adhere to pre-defined arrangements, without any possibility to negotiate or make modifications ('take it or leave it' conditions).
+- The EDPB observes that targeters who wish to use targeting tools provided by a social media provider may be confronted with the need to adhere to pre-defined arrangements, without any possibility to negotiate or make modifications ('take it or leave it' conditions).
 The EDPB considers that such a situation does not negate the joint responsibility of the social media provider and the targeter and cannot serve to exempt either party from its obligations under the GDPR.
-Both parties to the joint arrangement are also bound to ensure that the allocation of responsibilities duly reflects their respective roles and relationships vis-à-vis data the subjects in a practical, truthful and transparent manner.
+Both parties to the joint arrangement are also bound to ensure that the allocation of responsibilities duly reflects their respective roles and relationships vis-à-vis data the subjects in a practical, truthful and transparent manner. - obligations incumbent upon a (joint) controller.

-- 130. It is important to stress that an arrangement pursuant to Article 26 GDPR cannot override the legal obligations incumbent upon a (joint) controller.
 While joint controllers shall, in accordance with Article 26 GDPR "determine their respective responsibilities for compliance" with the GDPR, each controller remains, as a matter of principle, responsible for the compliance of processing.
-This means that each controller is inter alia responsible for compliance with the principles set out under Article 5(1) GDPR, including the principle of lawfulness established under Article 5(1)(a) of the GDPR. - 131.
+This means that each controller is inter alia responsible for compliance with the principles set out under Article 5(1) GDPR, including the principle of lawfulness established under Article 5(1)(a) GDPR. - 140.
 However, the degree of responsibility of the targeter and of the social media provider in relation to specific obligations may vary.
 In Wirtschaftsakademie, the CJEU noted that "the existence of joint responsibility does not necessarily imply equal responsibility of the various operators involved in the processing of personal data. [...] those operators may be involved at different stages of that processing of personal data and to different degrees, so that the level of responsibility of each of them must be assessed with regard to all the relevant circumstances of the particular case".
-94 - 132.
+105 - 141.
 In other words, although joint controllers are both responsible for complying with the obligations under the GDPR, and although the data subject may exercise his or her rights as against each of the controllers, their level of responsibility must be assessed on their actual role in the processing.
-In Google Spain, the CJEU clarified that a controller must ensure, "within the framework of its responsibilities, powers and capabilities", that the processing of personal data meets the requirements of EU data protection law.95 - 133.
+In Google Spain, the CJEU clarified that a controller must ensure, "within the framework of its responsibilities, powers and capabilities", that the processing of personal data meets the requirements of EU data protection law.106 - 142.
 When it comes to assessing the level of responsibility of targeters and social media providers, several factors may be relevant, such as the ability to influence the processing on a practical level, as well as the actual or constructive knowledge of each of the joint controllers.
-It is also important to be clear at what stage of the processing and to what extent or degree the targeter and the social media provider are responsible for the processing.
+It is also important to be clear at what stage of the processing and to what extent or degree the targeter and the social media provider are responsible for the processing.107